polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/upgrade-a-running-network.md

    cargo build --release -p node-template-runtime
    ```

-   This command generates a new set of build artifacts. overwriting the previous set of build artifacts.
+   This command generates a new set of build artifacts, overwriting the previous set of build artifacts.
    If you want to save the previous set of artifacts, copy them to another location before compiling the node template.

 1. Verify the WebAssembly build artifacts are in the `target/release/wbuild/node-template-runtime` directory.